 They are a sign that the vaccine is doing its job: training your body to build immunity against the COVID-19 virus.
 These side effects can include fever, fatigue, headaches, muscle and joint pain, or chills, lasting about 12 to 24 hours.
 Having these side effects does not mean you are sick with COVID-19.
 The vaccines do not contain any part of the COVID-19 virus and cannot cause that infection.
 Learn more about what side effects to expect and get helpful tips on how to reduce pain and discomfort after your shots.

-You need to keep wearing a mask and social distancing after you are fully vaccinated.
+You may want to continue wearing a mask and socially distancing indoors even if you are fully vaccinated.

 The vaccines have been thoroughly tested.

 Tens of thousands of volunteers -- including many in the Finger Lakes Region -- were injected with the vaccines in clinical trials to make sure they are safe and effective.
 Learn more about diversity in these studies.
 Millions of Americans received the vaccine so far.
 The Centers for Disease Control and Prevention continues to ensure the safety of these vaccines through its ongoing vaccine safety and monitoring system.

 Years of research have gone into these vaccines.